|

 Being creative, tackling interesting problems and building things that add value for others.

-So far, while I have received a lot of positive feedback, the project is far from financially sustainable.
+So far, while I have a growing userbase and positive feedback, the project is far from financially sustainable.
 While I believe in the value of Open-Source, the project can only continue if I can figure out an income stream.

 Progress